Wang Ming: From Beijing to Moscow

-It was only after the establishment of the People's Republic of China in 1949, that Wang reappeared from the shadows on to the political stage.
-He was elected as director of the Central Legal Committee of the CPC and the Central People's Government.
-Before he was elected as commissioner of the Central Committee of CPC in the 8th National Congress of CPC in 1956, Wang went to Moscow for medical treatment and would never return.
+It was only after the establishment of the People's Republic of China in 1949 that Wang reappeared from the shadows on to the political stage.
+He was elected as director of the Central Legal Committee of the CCP and the Central People's Government.
+Before he was elected as commissioner of the Central Committee of CCP in the 8th National Congress of CCP in 1956, Wang went to Moscow for medical treatment and would never return.

-Wang wrote many articles denouncing the CPC during the conflict between the CPC and the Communist Party of the Soviet Union in the 1960s and 1970s.
-His memoirs did provide some useful information about CPC history.
+Wang wrote many articles denouncing the CCP during the conflict between the CCP and the Communist Party of the Soviet Union in the 1960s and 1970s.
+His memoirs did provide some useful information about CCP history.
 Above all, Wang was lucky to escape the persecution of the Cultural Revolution, and lived in peace until his death in 1974 in Moscow.